matthieusaussaye/matthieusaussaye.github.io/index.md

 ### SafeHear

-**Project management, responsible of improving the voice processing algorithm :**
+Project management, responsible of improving the voice processing algorithm :
 > * Litterature research, communication and implementation
 > * Interactions with researchers
 > * Customer study

-**Strategic advicing, business planning for a young start-up :**
+Strategic advicing, business planning for a young start-up :
 > * Initiation of regulatory and normative intelligence
 > * Participation at the first fundraising

 ### NXP

-**Initiation to MAchine Learning engineering on NFC signal features**
+Initiation to Machine Learning engineering on NFC signal features

 > * Improvement on a anomaly detection algorithm (Machine Learning : KNN)
 > * Explanation of Machine Learning concepts to engineers Machine Learning (UML Diagram)
 > * Deployment of a graphic tool to make the usage easier.